nickthiru/super-deals-frontend/README.md

 Components in the UI Kit ($lib/components) may have different variations e.g. default button, outline button, etc. To choose a particular variation, pass in the variation's class names via the "class" prop.
 Class names should be passed in a string, with each class name separated by a space character.
 Note: Do not include the customary "." (dot) class selector at the start of the class name.

+Components may have different variations, or types.
+These types are created using CSS classes within the style block of the component.
+To be able to select a type of a component, the component exports a "type" prop.
+Pass the name of CSS class, for the type of component desired, through this prop.